hownbey/portfolio/ui-audit.md

 # Developer Dashboard UI audit

 PayPal’s Developer Dashboard needed shorter, clearer text, so I performed a UI text audit.
+Because of budget constraints, the audit was limited to text only, but my audit made the dashboard significantly easier for users to navigate.

 | Current text | Recommended update | Comments |
 | ------------ | ------------------ | -------- |